silvxlabs/fastfuels-sdk-python/docs/tutorials/use_pointcloud_data.md

 ```

-## Step 3: Create Tree Inventory and Grid using the point cloud data
+## Step 3: Create Tree Inventory using the point cloud data

 Create a tree inventory and generate the canopy fuel grid: